a row of glass trophies

 CAHNR Excellence in Research Award

-The University of Connecticut College of Agriculture, Health and Natural Resources Excellence in Research Award is designed to recognize UConn CAHNR faculty members and/or staff, demonstrating a superior commitment to an on-going research program.
+The University of Connecticut College of Agriculture, Health and Natural Resources Excellence in Research Award is designed to recognize UConn CAHNR faculty members demonstrating a superior commitment to an on-going research program.

 Nomination Requirements: